Hawke (film)

 Hawke is a 2010 television drama film produced by The Film Company for Network Ten.
 The film premiered on 18 July 2010.

 Premise

 The telemovie chronicles the life of former Australian Prime Minister Bob Hawke.
-It centres around the build up to his election in 1983, the situations he faced during his time as Prime Minister, and the 1991 leadership contests with his Treasurer Paul Keating, the latter of whom, won.
+It centres around the build up to his election in 1983, the situations he faced during his time as Prime Minister, and losing the 1991 leadership contests to his Treasurer and Deputy Prime Minister Paul Keating.
 The film begins and ends with this event, but proceeds to show the rest of Hawke's life through flashbacks.